Looking for inspiration for your self-publishing journey? Keep reading!

 Marc tried all the side hustles and businesses you could imagine, wasting thousands of dollars on leads that went nowhere.
 See why he finally decided to stick with self-publishing.

 Lesley is a super mom who kept plenty busy between being a mom, a full-time nurse, and a personal trainer.
-She still found time to launch her self-publishing business which went on to earn her thousands of dollars in her very first few months.
+She still found time to launch her self-publishing business who earned thousands of dollars in royalties within a few months of launching her self-publishing business.

 Before self-publishing, Daniel went through some really dark times dealing with his addiction.
-After turning his life around, he was able to make $500 right out the gate and create a better future.
+After turning his life around, he he earned $500 in royalties from his first published work.